South Asians in Hong Kong: Occupational history

 Some famous Indians are Hormusjee Naorojee Mody, Dorabjee Naorojee Mithaiwala, Hari Harilela and Jehangir Hormusjee Ruttonjee who arrived independently in the course of trade from Bombay, Gujarat and Karachi (Sindh).

 In the pre-war period, most of the Indians took part in the army.
-Before the Second World War, nearly 60% of the police forces were Sikhs.
+Before the Second World War, nearly 60% of the police force were Sikhs.
 Also, some Indians have established businesses in Hong Kong.
 The Harilela family runs one of the best-known business groups.

 After the war, the number of Indians taking up positions at government sections had declined as most of the Indians were no longer citizens of the British colony after India gained independence in 1947.
 A large number of Sikh policemen left Hong Kong and about 150 Punjabi Muslim and Pathan worked in the police force in 1952.
 Meanwhile, other Indian communities such as Marwaris and Tamil Muslims came to Hong Kong for trading.

 More Indians stepped into the fields like international companies, banking, airlines, travel agents, medical, media and insurance sector.
 The banking and financial sector had the strongest presence of Indian professionals.
 Information technology and telecommunications have also interested highly qualified Indians.
 In the 1950s, tailoring had become an industry that was popular with Indians and around 200 tailoring shops were owned by them at that time.

-After 2005, there have been a growing number of diamond merchants from Gujarat who have settled in Hong Kong and have formed groups like Tamil Cultural Association (TCAHK), Hong Kong Indian Diamond Association (HKIDA), Sarjan Group, GGHK group and Gujarati Samaj for sports and cultural activities.
-After 2019 Hong Kong banks closed many business accounts of Gujarati diamond merchants due to fraud and money laundering.
-It has been difficult for new diamonds merchants to open business bank account due to money laundering ex: nirav modi case: Nirav Modi group's exposure was not limited to only PNB's Brady House branch in Mumbai, as the firms had availed loan facility from its Hong Kong and Dubai branches too, according to an internal report of the bank submitted to investigative agencies.
-As per the report, Nirav Modi group companies Firestar Diamond Ltd Hong Kong and Firestar Diamond FZE Dubai availed some credit facilities from the Hong Kong and Dubai branches of Punjab National Bank (PNB) as well.
-Hong Kong banks has been closely monitoring there diamonds business after these cases.
+After 2005, there have been a growing number of diamond merchants from Gujarat who have settled in Hong Kong.
+Since 2019, Hong Kong banks have closed many business accounts of Gujarati diamond merchants due to fraud and money laundering.
+It has now become difficult for new diamonds merchants to open business bank accounts.
+One high-profile example includes Nirav Modi.
+Nirav Modi group's exposure was not limited to only Punjab National Bank's Brady House branch in Mumbai, as the firms had availed loans from its Hong Kong and Dubai branches too, according to an internal report of the bank submitted to investigative agencies.
+As per the report, Nirav Modi group's companies Firestar Diamond Ltd Hong Kong and Firestar Diamond FZE Dubai had availed some credit facilities from the Hong Kong and Dubai branches of Punjab National Bank (PNB) as well.
+Hong Kong banks have been closely monitoring their diamonds business accounts after these cases.

 Life in Hong Kong

-The Indians scattered and worked in different areas of Hong Kong.
-Some of them are permanent citizens.
-They are one of the ethnic minorities in Hong Kong with diverse cultures, languages and religions.
+South Asians are scattered and live and work in different areas of Hong Kong.
+According to the 2021 Census, 40.1% lived in Kowloon, 43.2% in New Territories, and 16.7% on Hong Kong Island.

+Many South Asians of Indian origin have formed sports and cultural clubs around the subcultures from which they originate in India.
+The Consulate General of India in Hong Kong maintains a webpage with a list of these Indian Community Associations in Hong Kong.

 Diversity of work

-For most Indians in Hong Kong, occupations vary according to their education level and family status.
+For most South Asians in Hong Kong, occupations vary according to their education level and family status.
 The majority of them are managers, administrative officers, and specialists in technological fields like engineers.